TwoSpikes/extra.nvim/README.md

 > [!Note]
 > It works better in NeoVim,\
-and plugin manager does not work yet in version of Vim/NeoVim without Lua.
+and packer.nvim does not work yet in version of Vim/NeoVim without Lua.

 #### Change to light theme